IsaacSchemm/DeviantArtFs/ENDPOINTS.md

 "long" indicates a 64-bit integer, and a question mark (?) following a type name indicates a Nullable<T>, as in C#.

-**IDeviantArtAccessToken**:

-An interface that provides an "AccessToken" string property.
-You can get one from DeviantArtFs.DeviantArtAuth or implement the interface yourself.

-**IDeviantArtExtParams:**

-The value of "IDeviantArtExtParams" determines what extra data (if any) is included with deviations and Sta.sh metadata.

-    // C#
-    IDeviantArtExtParams e1 = new DeviantArtExtParams { ExtSubmission = true, ExtCamera = false, ExtStats = false };
-    IDeviantArtExtParams e2 = ExtParams.None;
-    IDeviantArtExtParams e3 = ExtParams.All;

-**DeviantArtFieldChange:**

-"DeviantArtFieldChange" is a discriminated union used in update operations.
-DeviantArtFieldChange.NoChange means the parameter will not be included; for parameters you want to include, wrap it in DeviantArtFieldChange.UpdateToValue, like so:

-    // C#
-    new DeviantArtFs.Requests.Stash.UpdateRequest(4567890123456789L) {
-        Title = DeviantArtFieldChange<string>.NewUpdateToValue("new title"),
-        Description = DeviantArtFieldChange<string>.NoChange
-    }

-> Note: Some fields can be null, and some cannot.
-For example, DeviantArt allows a null description for a Sta.sh stack, but not a null title.

-**IDeviantArtPagingParams:**

-"IDeviantArtPagingParams" is used when the common "offset" and "limit" parameters are included in a request.
-(For the maximum batch size allowed by DeviantArt, use Int32.MaxValue.)

-    // C#
-    IDeviantArtPagingParams x1 = new DeviantArtPagingParams { Offset = 0, Limit = 5 };
-    IDeviantArtPagingParams x2 = new DeviantArtPagingParams { Offset = 0, Limit = int.MaxValue };

 ### DeviantArtFs.DeviantArtAuth
 * AsyncGetToken (string) (Uri) -> `Async<IDeviantArtRefreshToken>`
 * AsyncRefresh (string) -> `Async<IDeviantArtRefreshToken>`